Fermiac/woocommerce-siftscience/readme.txt

 Please help us improve the plugin by enabling [anonymous statistics and error collection](https://github.com/Fermiac/woocommerce-siftscience/wiki/Statistics-Collection).

 == Changelog ==

+= 1.1.0 =
+* 2020-08-02
+* Tested with latest versions of WordPress and WooCommerce
+* Retested and fixed several API issues
+* Fixed all warnings of deprecated function usage
+* Add a minimum order value feature for auto-send
+* Converted UI controls from React to VueJS

 = 1.0.2 =
 * 2018-10-15